Fasil Ghebbi

 The Fasil Ghebbi (ፋሲል ግቢ) is a fortress located in Gondar, Amhara Region, Ethiopia.
 It was founded in the 17th century by Emperor Fasilides and was the home of Ethiopian emperors.
 Its unique architecture shows diverse influences including Portuguese, Hindu, and Arab characteristics.
 Because of its historical importance and architecture, the fortress was inscribed as a UNESCO World Heritage Site in 1979.
 Ghebbi is an Amharic word for a compound or enclosure.

 The complex of buildings includes Fasilides' castle, Iyasu I's palace, Dawit III's Hall, Empress Mentewab's castle, a chancellery and library from Yohannes I, a banqueting hall from the emperor Bakaffa, stables, and three churches: Asasame Qeddus Mikael, Elfign Giyorgis and Gemjabet Mariyam.

+In 2025, the Fasil Ghebbi underwent preservation efforts.

 History

 The origins of the Fasil Ghebbi is preceded by old tradition of Ethiopian emperors traveling around their possessions, living off the produce of the peasants and dwelling in tents.
 Reflecting this connection, this precinct was frequently referred to as a katama ("camp" or "fortified settlement") or makkababya, the name applied to the imperial camp in the Royal Chronicle of Baeda Maryam.
 Emperor Fasilides broke with this tradition of progressing through the territories, and founded the city of Gondar as his capital; its relative permanence makes the city historically important.
 Within the capital, Fasilides ordered the construction of an imposing edifice, the Fasil Ghebbi or Fasilides castle.
 Subsequent emperors such as Yohannes I, Iyasu I and Dawit III built their own structures in the same imperial compound, expanding the enclosure considerably.
 The buildings were of brown basalt with ornament of local wine-coloured tuff.
 The palaces had a fortress-like appearance and were often embellished by paintings and illuminated manuscripts, which were usually made for the churches and nobles.

 According to a Yemeni ambassador, Hassan ibn Ahmad al-Haymi who visited the palace in 1648 when it was only a few years old, the architect behind the edifice of Fasilides was an Indian named Abdal Kerim who had previously worked on the palace of Emperor Susenyos I at Danqaz.
 The Royal Chronicles report that the edifices of Yohannes I and Iyasu I where built by an Ethiopian architect named Walda Giyorgis, who was described as "able, intelligent, and of good renown."
 The manual labor was primarily supplied by the local Ethiopian Jews (Beta Israel), particularly the Kayla clan who traditionally worked as masons, metalsmiths and carpenters, occupations seen in low repute by the general population.